 In basic terms, you are agreeing to pay it in full to have it taken off of your report.
 However, you have to be detailed in your communication to ensure you get the exact result you want.

 If you leave anything out, the creditor may take advantage of that fact and not delete the account.
 This is a good example of when it’s beneficial to get help from a professional credit repair firm.
 They have the legal know-how to make sure the language is perfectly in your favor.

 Will a Pay-for-Delete Letter Work?

-In most cases, this action only works with collection agencies because the original creditor will most likely have records of your account.
+In most cases, this action only works with a collection agency because the original creditor will most likely have records.
 However, some agencies falsely represent themselves to people in an attempt to get paid for the account.
 Under the Fair Credit Reporting Act, you have a right to request verification with any debt.

-How does a removed charge-off impact your credit score?
+How does a removed charge-off impact your credit scores?